Research and development of carbonization processes and biochar application

 • Preparation and refinement of carbonates into products with specific properties based on defined parameters

-• Evaluation and selection of suitable vegetable carbons for a specific application
+• Evaluation and selection of suitable feedstocks for a specific biochar application

 • Preliminary tests / pre-analytics for certification processes of biochar

-• Technical evaluation and advice on the selection of carbonate manufacturing processes and equipment
+• Technical evaluation and advice on the selection of biochar manufacturing processes and equipment

 Fraunhofer's own research facilities for carbonization